AbhishekRS4/ML_water_potability/README.md

 * The dataset sample contains about 3.2K samples

-## Repo Info
+## Project Info
 * This repo contains a water potability Machine Learning FastAPI application deployment
-* For the MLOps, MLFlow has been utilized
+* For the MLOps - MLFlow, FastAPI, Docker, Kubernetes has been utilized
-* For deployment, an API has been developed and deployed using FastAPI and docker
+* For deployment, an ML backend API app has been developed and deployed using FastAPI, docker, kubernetes
 * For the training, the dataset is split into 90% - 10% for train and test sets respectively
 * For getting the latest model from the mlflow logs for production, use the script [get_model_for_production.py](get_model_for_production.py)
 * The python packages are listed in [requirements.txt](requirements.txt)